Are We There Yet? – 5 Ways to Keep Your Kids Happy When They Travel.

 The summer holidays are almost upon us!
-Which means that millions of us will be jetting off for a well deserved break with the family.
+Millions of us will be jetting off for a well deserved break with the family.
 Lots of fun in the sun (or rain depending on your holiday location) lots of ice cream and even more memories to be made!
 But did you know that a high percentage of parents actually dread the travelling aspect of their holiday?

 Unhappy, hot and bothered, and often inconsolable; it doesn’t matter how you travel, sometimes the little ones just struggle with the whole concept.
 And it’s even worse for parents who can’t console or comfort their little ones like they do at home.
-You’ve saved hard for your holiday – whether you’ve budgeted and lived well within your means or you’ve gone without treats for several months (for more information on debt and money management click here) so you deserve to enjoy every moment.
+You’ve saved hard for your holiday – whether you’ve budgeted and lived well within your means or you’ve gone without treats for several months (for more information on debt and money management, we suggest taking a look at the Creditfix website) so you deserve to enjoy every moment.

-Here you’ll find 5 ways to keep your kids happy when they travel!
+Here you’ll find five ways to keep your kids happy when they travel!

 Snacks!